JuliaPlots/Plots.jl/README.md

   plot(df::DataFrame, columns; kw...)        # one line per column, but on a subset of column names
 ```

-You can swap out `plot` for `subplot`.
+[TODO] You can swap out `plot` for `subplot`.
 Each line will go into a separate plot.
 Use the layout keyword:

 ```
   y = rand(100,3)